Sports, a human right for LGBT people

 “Sport has the power to change prejudices: it should not be used to reinforce them.”

-According to several reports, including a 2023 report by a group of United Nations (UN) experts, states and sports bodies are urged to respect the right of all people to participate in cultural life through sport and games and to address discrimination against athletes, especially women and girls in all their diversity, LGBT people and intersex people.
+According to several reports, including a 2023 report by a group of United Nations (UN) experts, States and sports organizations are urged to respect the right of all people to participate in cultural life through sport and games and to address discrimination against athletes, especially women and girls in all their diversity, LGBT people and intersex people.

 Spaces, LGBT athletes and good practices

-There's even a Panini-style sticker album that promotes the visibility of LGBT clubs and athletes in Argentina.
+There is even a Panini-style sticker album that promotes the visibility of LGBT clubs and athletes in Argentina.

-The value of representation
+The value of the representation

-Mara Gómez, Argentine.
+Mara Gómez, Argentinian.

-“I’m incredibly proud to say I’m gay and also an Olympic champion.
-When I was younger, I thought I’d never achieve anything because of who I was.
-Being an Olympic champion now just proves you can achieve anything, ” -Tom Daley, British diver .
+“I am incredibly proud to say that I am gay and also an Olympic champion.
+When I was younger, I thought I would never achieve anything because of who I was.
+Being an Olympic champion now just proves that you can achieve anything ,” -Tom Daley, British diver .

 Challenges in the face of growing opposition to human rights

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US